Eino: CallOption Capabilities and Conventions

 }

-// DesignateNodeWithPath({"sub graph node key", "node key within sub graph"})
+// e.g. DesignateNodeWithPath({"sub graph node key", "node key within sub graph"})

 func (o Option) DesignateNodeWithPath(path ...*NodePath) Option {